 1. Please complete the online candidate application and forward your CV via email after completion.

-3. We will arrange a time and place to meet yourself and we will check all of your documents.
-Please note, we will need to see original copies; photocopies are not accepted .
+3. We will arrange a time to meet yourself (currently virtual, due to Covid19) and we will check all of your documents.
+Please note, we will need to see original copies; photocopies are not accepted.

-4. Prior to the interview, I will send you over an email contraining a list of original documents to bring with you to the interview.
+4. Prior to the interview, I will send you over an email containing a list of original documents to bring with you (or to see) to the interview.

 5. At the interview, we will also have a few childcare related questions to ask you.
 Please don't be worried, as there are also questions about yourself and this is to gain an understanding of your personality, knowledge and interests.
 This helps us to see which clients and families we think you would match well with.

-6. Once we have verified your documents including your references and we have interviewed you, you are good to go!
+6. Once we have verified your documents including directly contacting your references and we have interviewed you, you are good to go!
 We can begin looking for a role for you and sending you to relevant interviews.
-Please note, only our fully registered candidtes
+Please note, only our fully registered candidates

 We will be there offering our support along every step of the way!
 We even check in on you within your first few weeks of a new role and ensure you are happy and supported.

-Follow Little Steps Agency on Facebook and Instagram, for the latest available roles.
+Follow Little Steps Nanny and Events Agency on Facebook and Instagram, for the latest available roles.